aura-ui/aura-ui/packages/react/README.md

 ## Contributing

-Contributions are more than welcome.
+See open issues for contribution opportunities!

-See [CONTRIBUTING.md](https://github.com/aura-ui/aura-ui/blob/main/CONTRIBUTING.md) for how to get started.
+Once we get to a more stable release, we'll ensure a more formal contribution process will be in place.

-Please also ensure you adher to this project's [CODE_OF_CONDUCT](https://github.com/aura-ui/aura-ui/blob/main/CODE_OF_CONDUCT.md)
+Please also ensure you adhere to this project's [CODE_OF_CONDUCT](https://github.com/aura-ui/aura-ui/blob/main/CODE_OF_CONDUCT.md)